SteadyCadence/api-docs/content/07-resources.md

 /api/v1/organizations/example-organization/projects/global-project/resources/rtxixdb2a5weefmzmg7kzvgr/
 ```

 This method also requires using both an organization and a project slug.
-[Click here to learn about finding and formatting slugs](01-introduction.md#slugs).
+[Click here to learn about finding and formatting slugs](01-introduction.md#user-content-formatting-urls-for-accessing-specific-objects).

-**Request Payload**

-No payload required; only a properly formatted endpoint.

 **Response**

-The response body contains a [project resource JSON object](#user-content-list-project-resources).
+The response body contains a [project resource JSON object](#user-content-example-project-resource-json-object).

 ####Example Response